jimijimi/SDL2_PLG/README.md

 This repository contains the PLG book listings modified to compile under SDLv2.
 My setup:

-(1) Windows 10 and VisualStudio 2015CE - SDL2 has recompiled under these environments. ( SDL/SDL_mixer/SDL_image )
+(1) Windows 10 and VisualStudio 2015CE - SDL2 has beenrecompiled under these environments. ( SDL/SDL_mixer/SDL_image )

 (2) GNU/Linux Debian 8 with GCC 4.9/Clang4.3